Captalys/Flock/docs/starting.rst

 Instance methods
 ----------------

     The regular :mod:`multiprocessing` module can't handle instance methods very well because they are not `picklable` objects.
-However, you can continue to use the same interface as we see before for instance methods aswell.
+However, you can continue to use the same interface as before for instance methods.

 .. code-block:: python
    :emphasize-lines: 10